liketaurus/liketaurus/README.md

-### Hi there 👋

 ![My GitHub Stat's](https://github-readme-stats.vercel.app/api?username=liketaurus&show_icons=true)

+### Hi there! 👋

-My name is Alexander Babich and I have a years of IT and teaching experience, Ph.D. in Software Engineering, and a lot of professional certifications and statuses.
+My name is **Alexander Babich** and I have a years of IT and teaching experience, Ph.D. in Software Engineering, and a lot of professional certifications and statuses.

-I wrote a two book, one of them is using as a student's handbook in a range of local and foreign Universities. <br>
+I wrote a **two books**📖, one of them is using as a student's handbook in a range of local and foreign Universities. <br>
-Also I record two popular video trainings on Java development and SharePoint administration.
+Also I record **two popular video trainings** on Java development and SharePoint administration.

 My superpower is *ability to explain everything with simple words* in a plain English (or Russian or Ukrainian).